Phil Younghusband: Loyola Meralco Sparks

 On 19 August 2011, it was reported that Younghusband and his brother would be joining Loyola Meralco Sparks on three-year deals after the national club championship was over.

 On 15 October 2011, Younghusband made his debut for Loyola in the 2011 UFL Cup and fired a tournament-high seven goals in a 15–1 demolition of newcomer Team Socceroo FC.

 At the 2011 UFL Cup final, Loyola lost against the Philippine Air Force 2–0, although he won the Golden Boot Award with 25 goals in his 7 games.

 Younghusband made his league debut in a 3–2 win against Green Archers United against whom he scored a brace.
 Younghusband then went on to score the opening goal against Stallion FC but Loyola succumbed to a 4–1 defeat and Younghusband himself was sent off in the 79th minute.

 Younghusband missed the match against Global FC but scored the second goal against Kaya in a 2–0 victory.
 On 19 February, Younghusband scored his first league hat-trick plus two more goals in a 14–0 thrashing of Philippine Navy.
 After the United Football League resumed after the AFC Challenge Cup, Younghusband scored a goal in a 5–0 win over Manila Nomads.
 He then scored two goals against Philippine Air Force in a match which appeared to be heading to a 3–1 win to Loyola after 90 minutes, but Loyola gave away two goals in the last minute of added time and the match ended 3–3.
 Younghusband scored a goal in another 3–2 win over Green Archers United.
 He then continued his goalscoring form by scoring another hat-trick against Stallion and one against Kaya and afterwards scoring five goals in a 10–1 win over Philippine Navy.
 Loyola, however, went winless in their last three matches and lost out on the title race to Global with whom they drew with 1–1 on the last day of the season.
 Younghusband scored 23 league goals and 49 goals overall for Loyola in his first season.

 In the 2012 Singapore Cup, Younghusband scored the opening goal in a 3–1 victory over Burmese outfit Kanbawza which gave Loyola an advantage for the second leg.

 Younghusband was still with the club when it joined the inaugural season of the Philippines Football League in 2017 and renamed itself as F.C.
 Meralco Manila.
-After playing for the club for about six years, it was announced in July 2017 that Younghusband and his brother James is to be released by Meralco to join the Davao Aguilas in the then-upcoming transfer window.
-Meralco Manila attempted to had the Younghusbands agree to a contract transfer but they opted to move to the other club.
+After playing for the club for about six years, it was announced in July 2017 that Younghusband and his brother James were to be released by Meralco to join the Davao Aguilas in the then-upcoming transfer window.
+Meralco Manila attempted to have the Younghusbands agree to a contract renewal but they opted to move to the other club.